queenisabaer/friendventure-api/README.md

 I used an Agile methodology approach to plan this project.
 This was implemented through the GitHub Project board with milestones, epics, user stories and tasks.
 Each user story was classified with a label according to MoSCoW prioritization.<br>
 The Kanban board can be seen [here](https://github.com/users/queenisabaer/projects/4).<br>
-More about the user stories can be found in the Readme for the frontend part that can be found [here](https://github.com/queenisabaer/friendventure?tab=readme-ov-file#user-experience)
+More about the user stories can be found in the [Readme for the frontend part here.](https://github.com/queenisabaer/friendventure?tab=readme-ov-file#user-experience)

 ## Structure